 Income Level for Children Relative to Poverty (Regions of 10,000 Residents or More)

-Footnote: The federal poverty threshold was $24,339 for a family of two adults and two children in 2016.
+Footnote: The federal poverty threshold was $24,858 for a family of two adults and two children in 2017.
 Income level relative to poverty cannot be determined for some children; for details, see How the Census Bureau Measures Poverty.
-Data are displayed for geographies with at least 10,000 residents based on 2016 population estimates.
+Data are displayed for geographies with at least 10,000 residents based on 2017 population estimates.
 These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
 The notation S refers to estimates that have been suppressed because the margin of error was greater than 5 percentage points.
 N/A means that data are not available.
 Some regions listed are Census Designated Places (CDPs), such as East Los Angeles; CDPs are communities within the unincorporated part of a county.
+In 2010 the Census Bureau implemented new population benchmarks, so caution should be taken when comparing 2005-2009 data with later years.